Code of Conduct for Title IV Loans

 Prohibition on Offers of Funds for Private Loans

-The College shall not request or accept from a lender an offer of funds to be used for private education loans in exchange for the College providing the lender with a specified number or volume of federal loans or in exchange for placement on a preferred lender list.
+The University shall not request or accept from a lender an offer of funds to be used for private education loans in exchange for the University providing the lender with a specified number or volume of federal loans or in exchange for placement on a preferred lender list.

 Ban on Staffing Assistance